-With release 2.2, CloudPoint introduces a feature called as Tag-based asset protection that is designed to automate the data protection policy assignment process.
+CloudPoint introduces a feature called as Tag-based asset protection that is designed to automate data protection process using protection policies.
 Tag-based asset protection provides an intelligent and automated mechanism to protect assets based on user-defined tags.
 Tagging is a method where you can use descriptive text labels and assign them to the assets, either during the asset creation or at any time during the active life of the asset.
-When CloudPoint discovers the assets, it also scans the tags associated with those assets and then automatically assigns a matching pre-defined protection policy to the asset.
+When CloudPoint discovers the assets, it also scans the tags that are associated with those assets.
+A matching pre-defined CloudPoint protection policy then automatically starts protecting the assets based on the associated tags.

-During each discovery cycle, CloudPoint checks the asset tags and automatically assigns a matching protection policy to the asset.
-Similarly, if a tag is removed from an asset, and if that asset is associated with a matching policy, then CloudPoint removes that asset from the policy.
-Then, the asset is no longer protected by that policy.
-Tag-based asset protection allows you to assign or unassign protection policies to a large number of assets simultaneously.
+During each protection policy run, CloudPoint queries the matching assets based on the tags and protects them dynamically.
+If a tag is removed from an asset, it gets reported during the CloudPoint discovery cycle and then the corresponding asset is no longer protected from the next policy run.
+Tag-based asset protection allows you to use protection policies on a large number of assets simultaneously.
 This eliminates the manual task of navigating through the CloudPoint UI and choosing a protection policy for an asset individually.